-As a supplement to the experience and knowledge gained through the completion of approximately 2000 hours of clinical clerkship, students enrolled in the final year of the Daemen College PA Program prepare for clinical practice and the Physician Assistant National Certifying Examination (PANCE) through the use of computer tutorials, group "call back day," lectures, case presentations, and on-site faculty evaluation/mentoring.
-All students assigned to clinical clerkships will register for a two-credit seminar each semester.
-Offered Summer, Fall, and Spring.
+As a supplement to the experience and knowledge gained through the completion of approximately 2000 hours of supervised clinical practice experiences, students enrolled in the final year of the Daemen College PA Program prepare for clinical practice and the Physician Assistant National Certifying Examination (PANCE) through the use of computer tutorials, group "call back day," lectures, case presentations, and on-site faculty evaluation/mentoring.
+All students assigned to supervised clinical practic experiences will register for a two-credit seminar each semester.
+Offered Each Year (Fall).
 (GR)